rob-blackbourn/JetBlack.Network/README.md

 `DisposableValue`.

 I hope these changes don't screw things up for people.
 I think this solution is neater, and more sympathetic to the underlying classes.
+I do like to delete code whenever possible!

 ## Description